-- 1. Team Competition - a.
-Divisioning - Prior to all Regional, district, sectional and State competitions, teams will be divisioned according to coaches' input and scores of at least two games played versus other Special Olympics teams.
+- 1. Team Competition

+- a.
+Divisioning

+- 1) Prior to all Regional, district, sectional and State competitions, teams will be divisioned according to coaches' input and scores of at least two games played versus other Special Olympics teams.
 (NOTE: Agencies are encouraged to scrimmage teams within their district/Region.
-This will help the divisioning process). - NOTE: Two games played before Regional/district competition registration deadline is mandatory! - 2) The team roster (composition) must remain the same for qualifying games and tournament play.
-Players may not change teams.
+This will help the divisioning process).

+NOTE: Two games played before Regional/district competition registration deadline is mandatory!
-a) Qualifying Games-A player must be present for one of the two qualifying games.
-If a player is absent from a qualifying game this must be noted on the qualifying games information turned into the district/Regional host prior to competition.

-b) Tournament Play-If a player is absent at any level of competition they may not advance.
+- 2) The team roster (composition) must remain the same for qualifying games and tournament play.
+Players may not change teams. - a) Qualifying Games-A player must be present for one of the two qualifying games.
+If a player is absent from a qualifying game this must be noted on the qualifying games information turned into the district/Regional host prior to competition. - b) Tournament Play-If a player is absent at any level of competition they may not advance.
 If a player is present at a competition they must be on the bench and listed on the scorecard.
 If they are injured they must be recorded as such on the scorecard but still present on the bench to advance.
-If they are ill or unable to play they must be recorded as such on the scorecard but still present on the
+If they are ill or unable to play they must be recorded as such on the scorecard but still present on the bench to advance.

+b.
+Modifications

-- b.
-Modifications - 1) A game will consist of four periods, each six minutes long (clock will be stopped in accordance to WIAA Rules). - A player may take two steps beyond what is allowable; however, if the player scores, or escapes the defense as a result of these extra steps, an advantage has been gained.
+- A game will consist of four periods, each six minutes long (clock will be stopped in accordance to WIAA Rules). - 2) A player may take two steps beyond what is allowable; however, if the player scores, or escapes the defense as a result of these extra steps, an advantage has been gained.
 A violation is called immediately. - 3) While a game is in progress, coaches are to remain in their team's bench area.
-At the discretion of the official, a coach may be required to sit for the duration of the game in ^{25A} accordance with NFHS rules.
+In accordance with WIAA rules, ONLY the head coach may stand in front of the team bench during play; all other bench personnel must remain seated except during a time out or intermission between quarters or halves.
+If any coach is penalized with a technical foul, the head coach must remain seated for the duration of the contest.
 Each team shall be allowed a maximum of three coaches on their bench during games.
 Only coaches that are listed on the team's registration form are allowed to sit in the bench area.
 Only athletes with valid medicals are allowed.
-Athletes not listed on the roster may not sit on the bench unless they are an official athlete-as-coach.
-See ALPs section Athletes-as-Coaches Program of the Agency Manager's Handbook.
+Athletes not listed on the roster may not sit on the bench unless they are an official athlete-as-coach. \See ALPs section Athletes-as-Coaches Program of the Agency Manager's Handbook.